The Religious Education Curriculum

 From our EYFS to Year 6, all faiths are recognised, studied and celebrated.
 In the nursery and EYFS, religious studies is taught as part of the EYFS framework (Understanding of the World) and children are supported in exploring religion, customs, practices and beliefs through role-play, songs, cooking, stories and creative play.
 These learning opportunities are embed through themed days which focus on the major festivals celebrated within the community.

 Across Key Stage 1 and 2, all pupils have a dedicated RE lesson every week which is planned to progressively deepen understanding of religious beliefs and to draw similarities and discuss differences.
-Lessons are informed by our religious studies overview document which maps out units of work.
 Over the course of each year, children in every year group focus on the study of particular religions.
 This is done alongside units which explore social themes and issues in the context of both faith and worldwide views and ensures progression in children’s knowledge and understanding of particular religions, allowing them to make connections between these in contexts with which they are familiar.
+A 'golden thread' running through the curriculum is a focus on the Golden Rule central to all religions of treating others as you would wish to be treated.
 Each unit of work is led by an overall ‘big question’ which is broken down into focused enquiry questions to guide learning.
 For example, children in year 1 enquire into ‘Where do I belong?’ and ‘What do religions teacher about caring?’ in the context of all religions before embarking on in-depth studies of Hinduism and Christianity.
 The curriculum had been organised so children revisit different religions in order that they progressively build their understanding of different faiths as they move through the school whilst applying and extending their knowledge within units led by relevant and challenging enquiry questions.
 For example, by the time children reach year 6 they are considering ‘Can religion help to build a fair world and make poverty history?’ and ‘What can we learn from religions about temptation and finding the way through the moral maze?’
 The study and understanding of religion also features across the broader curriculum where tangible links are made.
-Children in year 3 focus on history, geography and religion as they explore the question ‘How has faith shaped our city?’, whilst year 6 explore religion within their study of civilisations and as they tackle the question ‘Why settle for less?’ and investigate the push and pull factors which cause people to migrate.
+Children in year 3 focus on history, geography and religion as they explore the question ‘How has faith shaped our city?’, whilst year 6 explore religion within their study of civilisations and as they tackle the question ‘Why settle for less?’ and investigate the push and pull factors that cause people to migrate.

 Learning is supported across all year groups by visits to places of worship.
 This begins in the EYFS where children visit a mandir, gurdwara, mosque and church as part of their themed days and workshops, and visits are their repeated in subsequent years.
 All year groups also take responsibility for a whole school celebration assembly which focus on each of the key festivals, including Christmas, Easter, Eid-al-Fitr, Diwali, Vaisakhi and Holi.
 On these occasions, all children participate irrespective of religion as are all parents encouraged to attend.